 Heat oven safe pan on cooktop on med /high heat for two minutes.
 Add olive oil.
 When oil is hot add chicken, skin side down to pan, cooking until golden brown, lowering heat if necessary (about five minutes)

 Turn chicken skin side up, sprinkle with thyme and transfer pan to oven and cook for 20-30 minutes depending on the size of chicken breast.

 While chicken breasts are cooking, make carrots and brown butter:

-Pour into carrots and what's left of broth into processor or blender, add 2 tablespoons butter, a pinch of sea salt and pepper and blend until smooth.
+Remove carrots from pot, saving broth for later.
+Pour carrots into food processor or blender, add 2 tablespoons butter, a pinch of sea salt and pepper and blend until smooth.
+If needed, thin with a little left over broth, consistency should be that of mashed potatoes.
 Place back in pan and keep warm while you make brown butter:

 Place a very small pan on medium heat, add 1/2 cup (1 stick) butter.
 Simmer butter, stirring frequently for about five minutes.
 Be patient.
 Butter will bubble, then become frothy and finally the center will erupt with a golden color.
 Immediately turn off heat and stir.
 Your butter is now browned!